ecmwf-lab/climetlab-google-drive-source/README.md

 Support and contributing
 ------------------------

-Open a issue on github if this is a github repository.
+Open a issue on github or a pull request.

 LICENSE
 -------